keekar2022/KACI-Parental_Control/docs/USER_GUIDE.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 The auto-update feature will:
-  • Check GitHub for updates every 15 minutes
+  • Check GitHub for updates every 8 hours
   • Download and deploy updates automatically
   • Log all activities